 The long term vision of the project is to develop, in addition to the training centre, a textile innovation centre as well as a showcase and marketing tool for the local industry.

 Where is it based?

-The centre will be based within surplus space in Hawick High School, with a dedicated entrance and will be fitted out appropriately.
-There will be no access between the school and the centre.
+The centre is based within surplus space in Hawick High School, with a dedicated entrance.
+There is no access between the school and the centre.